 Research suggests that dogs can detect many types of cancers in humans.

-Depending on the type of cancer, dogs are able to detect these signatures in a person’s:
+Depending on the type of cancer, dogs are able to detect VOCs in a person’s:

 Dogs can detect these odor signatures and, with training, alert people to their presence.
 People refer to dogs that undergo training to detect certain diseases as medical detection dogs.